 Comprehensive income or loss is the change in equity (net assets) of an enterprise during a period from transactions, events and circumstances other than those under the control of management and the owners.
 It includes all changes in equity during a period except those resulting from investments by owners and distributions to owners.
-In accordance with this standard, the Company reports comprehensive income or loss in its statement of operations and accumulated other comprehensive income or loss in its statement of changes in equity.
-The components of other comprehensive income or loss include unrealized gains and losses on financial assets classified as available-for-sale.
+In accordance with this standard, the Company reports comprehensive income or loss in its statement of operations and accumulated other comprehensive income or loss in its statement of other comprehensive income or loss include unrealized gains and losses on financial assets classified as available-for-sale.